Aider-AI/aider/aider/website/_posts/2024-11-21-quantization.md

 - Output token limits -- Open source models are often served with wildly differing output token limits.
 This has a direct impact on how much code the model can write or edit in a response.
+- Buggy cloud providers -- Between Qwen and DeepSeep, there were multiple cloud providers with broken or buggy API endpoints that seemed to be returning result different from expected based on the advertised quantization and context sizes.

 ### Sections
 {: .no_toc }